girder/girder_worker/TRANSITION.md

 ### Transformations

-The following steps are sufficient for converting legacy Girder Worker tasks into modern Celery based tasks.
+The previous steps are sufficient for converting legacy Girder Worker tasks into modern Celery based tasks.
 If however your task requires access to information inside Girder,  then it is recommended that you include "Transform" classes with your package.

 Classes of type ```Transform``` inherit from the [girder\_worker\_utils.transform.Transform](https://github.com/girder/girder_worker_utils/blob/master/girder_worker_utils/transform.py#L6-L26) class.
 This class defines a simple API which includes the ```transform``` and ```cleanup``` methods: